Command Line Reference

 --min-marcd-run <min_marcd_run>

-Remove runs with two clusters different by less than this MARCD
+Remove runs with two clusters that differ by less than this MARCD

 --jackpot, --no-jackpot